dsett/FedSentencing/README.md

 ![Add image](https://raw.githubusercontent.com/drs22Col/FedSentencing/master/Images/Embezz.png)

 One might also pair up white collar crime vs blue collar crime, etc.

-In order to use this app yourself, please clone this repository and then run the app in the terminal with the command "python OffenseChart.py".
-Then visit http:127.0.0.1:8050/ in your web browser.
-(If this command does not work from your location, you can try "python Project/OffenseChart.py")

 A second app uses the dimension of color to convey information as well as data along the x and y axis, and a hover data function.
 The minimum number of months served spans the x axis, and along the y axis is the age of the offenders.
 The number of dependents is revealed through the color of the dots.